django-recaptcha/django-recaptcha/README.rst

         private_key='98dfg6df7g56df6gdfgdfg65JHJH656565GFGFGs',
     )

-If specified these parameters will be used instead of your reCAPTCHA project settings.
+If specified, these parameters will be used instead of your reCAPTCHA project settings.

 Widgets
 ~~~~~~~

-There are two widgets that can be used with the ``ReCaptchaField``;
+There are two widgets that can be used with the ``ReCaptchaField``:

-    ``ReCaptchaV2Checkbox`` for Google reCAPTCHA V2 - Checkbox
+    ``ReCaptchaV2Checkbox`` for `Google reCAPTCHA V2 - Checkbox <https://developers.google.com/recaptcha/docs/display>`_

-    ``ReCaptchaV2Invisible`` for Google reCAPTCHA V2 - Invisible
+    ``ReCaptchaV2Invisible`` for `Google reCAPTCHA V2 - Invisible <https://developers.google.com/recaptcha/docs/invisible>`_

 To make use of widgets other than the Google reCAPTCHA V2 - Checkbox, simply replace the ``ReCaptchaField`` widget.
 For example: